fbpx

 Arnold Bay

-This spot is essentially a large cove off an inside channel swing.
+This spot is basically a big cove off an inside channel swing.

-It gives the angler many different structures you can target and fish, such as multiple points, ledges, ridges, drop offs, rock piles, and humps.
+It gives anglers a lot of different places to fish, like multiple points, ledges, ridges, drop-offs, rock piles, and humps.

-The most productive areas will be where any channels or ditches are close to another type of structure (such as points, ledges, ridges, drop offs, or humps), or close to some form of cover (brush piles, laydowns, vertical standing timber, roadbeds, docks, bridge pilings or any other form of artificial structure).
+The best places to fish will be where any channels are close to another type of structure (like points, ledges, ridges, drop-offs, or humps) or close to some kind of cover.

-Before trying to fish everything, be sure to take some time and scan these areas first with your fish finder to see if there are any bait or bass relating to that particular spot.
-If you see bait or bass in the spot then fish it.
+Before you try to fish everything, make sure you take some time to check thia areas with your fish finder to see if there are any bait fish or bass there.
+If there is bait, chances are that are bass in the area – that’s when you should fish it.

 Look carefully at this spot with low water level…